-100 commemorative trees have been dedicated since 2012 along the Pantano Wash, with a goal of 570 desert-adapted trees to eventually be planted in honor of friends and family, in seven tree gardens with petroglyph-themed names and symbols.
+More than 130 commemorative trees have been dedicated along the Pantano Wash since 2012, with a goal of 570 desert-adapted trees to eventually be planted in honor of friends and family, in seven tree gardens with petroglyph-themed names and symbols.
 Commemorative walls adjacent to each grove will list the dedication names of people for whom trees have been planted.
 Corresponding numbered markers are placed in front of each tree.

 News story: Children’s Memorial Garden and Commemorative Tree Park - courtesy of Tony Paniagua, Arizona Public Media

 The Tucson area’s newest Commemorative Tree Park is located along the east bank of the Pantano Wash Linear Park (west side of Pantano Pkwy.), beginning at Michael Perry Park south of Golf Links Rd. and Pantano Parkway, and continuing northwest to the path’s current terminus at Kenyon Dr. west of Pantano Rd.
 Additional parking and access points are available on the west side of Pantano Parkway just north of Golf Links Rd., and on the west side of Pantano Parkway just south of 22nd St.

 This commemorative tree park is a model designed to address multiple community needs – environmental restoration, flood and erosion control and stormwater runoff reduction, beautification, carbon sequestration, reduction of the urban heat island effect, fitness and recreation – all while allowing community members the opportunity to purchase trees for planting in honor of their friends and family.